ko-19-af/VIN_Summary_Generator/README.md

 # LLM for vehicle review generation.

 A LLM model trained to produce a summary, risk score, and justification for that score based on a vehicles VIN number.
-A limited sample of of vehicles and their associated data are used to train the model.
+A limited sample of vehicles and their associated data are used to train the model.
 This vehicle data includes: a VIN, Make, Model, Year, Price, Price_to_market, Days_on_lot, Mileage, vdp_views, and Sales_opportunities.
 Here is one of the data points used to train the model: [3CZRZ2H50TM705238,2026,HONDA,HR-V,"$30,895 ",100%,110,0,109,0]